comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

    They should use forward and backward substitution to solve lower and upper triangular systems respectively.
 The interfaces are set so that multiple right hand sides can be provided and solved at the same time.
-The functions should only use one loop over the columns of `L` (or `U`), to efficiently solve the multiple problems.
+The functions should only use one loop over the rows of `L` (or `U`), to efficiently solve the multiple problems.
 The test script ``test_exercises6.py`` in the ``test`` directory will test these functions.